jctovar/psicologia_v4/README.md

-# suayed
+# Psicologia SUAyED

-A new Flutter project.
+A renew app project for Iztacala.

 ## Getting Started